 - After all the oil has drained, wipe the drain plug with a clean rag.
 Examine the condition of the drain plug sealing ring, and renew it if it shows signs of flattening or other damage which may prevent an oil-tight seal (it is generally considered good practice to fit a new seal every time).
 Note that on some engines the seal is integral with the drain plug.
 Clean the area around the drain plug opening, and refit the plug complete with the seal and tighten it to the specified torque.
 On some engines, the seal is integral with the drain plug.

-- Use an oil filter removal tool to slacken the filter initially, then unscrew it by hand the rest of the way.
+- Depending on the type of oil filter, use an oil filter removal tool to slacken it initially, then unscrew it by hand the rest of the way and remove it from beneath.
+Alternatively, unscrew it from within the engine bay and lift it out.
 Empty the oil from the old filter into the container.
-Use a filter removal tool to slacken the filter.

 - Use a clean rag to remove all oil, dirt and sludge from the filter sealing area on the engine.